Yogeshwari-Gopishankaran/Day11-React-PriceCard/README.md

 # React + Vite

+**Price Card is build by using React vite with reusable components.Data are passed by using props.**

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: